|Three Pistols references|

 Tom Thomson was a painter and inspiration for the Group of Seven.
 His work began an impressionistic revolution in Canada.
 He painted Algonquin Park and the Canadian landscape, places so beautiful, that only a surrealist approach could capture their inherit power, vastness and unique esthetic.
-He was an experienced outdoorsman, and was mysteriously found dead in Canoe Lake near his Algonquin Park cabin.
-Shortly after his death, and continuing to this day, people reported seeing Thomson's ghostly figure on the waters where he used to paint and sketch.
+Despite being an experienced outdoorsman, he was mysteriously found dead in Canoe Lake near his Algonquin Park cabin.
+His death was caused by accidental drowning, but has long been shrouded in conspiracy theories.
+Shortly after his tragic and unexpected passing, and continuing to this day, people reported seeing Thomson's ghostly figure on the waters where he used to paint and sketch.

 "...He said, "Bring on the brand new renaissance